MrudhulaVarshaShri/stroke-detection5/README.md

 This is a full-stack web application that assesses stroke risk using a rule-based scoring system.

-Users enter health parameters such as age, glucose level, and BMI through the frontend interface.
-The backend processes the inputs, calculates a total score, and classifies the result as:
+Users input health parameters such as age, glucose level, and BMI.
+The backend processes the input data, calculates a total score, and classifies the result as:

-High Risk
+1.High Risk

-Low Risk
+2.Low Risk

-based on a predefined threshold value.
+based on a predefined threshold.

-This project demonstrates full-stack development, API integration, and backend classification logic.
+The project demonstrates frontend–backend integration using React and Flask.

 ⚙️ Tech Stack

-Frontend: React
+1.Frontend: React

-Backend: Flask
+2.Backend: Flask

-API Communication: REST API
+3.API Communication: REST API

-Languages Used: Python, JavaScript
+4.Languages: Python, JavaScript

 🧠 Prediction Logic

-The system uses a rule-based scoring mechanism:
+1.The application uses a rule-based classification approach:

-User inputs health values.
+2.User enters health data in the frontend.

-The backend receives the data via a POST request.
+3.Data is sent to the Flask backend via a POST request.

-All input values are summed.
+4.The backend sums the input values.

-If the total score is greater than 50, the prediction is High Risk.
+5.If the total score is greater than 50, the result is High Risk.

-Otherwise, the prediction is Low Risk.
+Otherwise, the result is Low Risk.

-This implementation focuses on demonstrating backend integration and classification logic.
-The system can be extended in the future by integrating a trained machine learning model.
+This approach demonstrates backend processing and classification logic.
+The system can be extended in the future with a trained machine learning model.

-🚀 How to Run the Backend
+🚀 Running the Backend

 cd backend
 pip install -r requirements.txt python app.py

-Backend will run on:
+Backend runs on:

 http://localhost:5000

-🚀 How to Run the Frontend
+🚀 Running the Frontend
 cd frontend
 npm install
 npm start

-The frontend will run on:
+Frontend runs on:

 http://localhost:3000

-📂 Project Structure
-stroke-detection5/
-│
-├── backend/
-│   ├── app.py
-│   ├── requirements.txt
-│
-├── frontend/
-│   ├── src/
-│   ├── public/
-│   ├── package.json
-│
-└── README.md

-📌 Future Improvements

-Integrating a trained machine learning model

-Adding more health parameters

-Improving risk scoring with weighted logic

-Deploying the application to a cloud platform